hapax/hapax.github.io/assets/chuzenji.md

 the asset price bubble burst in the 90s.
 Its crumbling facades chart the Nikkei in a different metric.

+After a conference in Kyoto, and a week or so spent taking in the sights with other graduate students, I was passing through on my way to the Senjogahara marshland,

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />
 	</div>